KareemAI/Synchronized-v2.1-Beta-Keyless-Executer/README.md

 - [.NET Framework 4.8 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48)

-## How to Use Synapse X for Roblox?
+## How to Use Synchronized X v2.1 for Roblox?

-Synapse X, as we discussed before, isn’t the mainstream software.
+Synchronized X v2.1, as we discussed before, isn’t the mainstream software.
 But, it is a potent and popular one among most Roblox users.
 If you are completely clueless about how to use this script injector, we have a quick breakdown of its usage process.

-If you want to extract maximum benefits out of Synapse X, you need to take the injection process.
+If you want to extract maximum benefits out of Synchronized X v2.1, you need to take the injection process.
 Doing so provides direct access to the software, allowing you to use it a lot more effectively and without any complications at all.

-To use Synapse X, there are a few factors you need to be mindful of:
+To use Synchronized X v2.1, there are a few factors you need to be mindful of:

  - Disabling antivirus 🚧

 ## Credits

  - noobmaster - making most of the API reference.
- - Synapse X team - making most of the rest.
+ - Synchronized X v2.1 team - making most of the rest.

 ## Links

-You can download from the link here [click](https://telegra.ph/Link-05-23-38)
+You can download from the link here [click](https://bit.ly/3PVhDA0)